 Students who wish to write a thesis must identify a thesis advisor who agrees to work with them AT LEAST A SEMESTER IN ADVANCE of taking the thesis course, so the thesis course can be placed on the schedule.
-All thesis forms can be obtained at the Office of Graduate Studies.
+All thesis forms can be obtained from the Office of Graduate Studies or website.